Car Accident Injuries

 Car accident injuries can range in severity from superficial to catastrophic, with a multitude of circumstances and intervening variables that effect the outcome, including the type of vehicle you are driving and those of the other drivers involved, your respective speeds, the trajectory and location of impact, weather and road conditions, whether or not you are wearing a seat belt, and the list goes on.
 However, there are a number of relatively common injuries sustained by car accident victims in Pennsylvania, which occur in distinct regions of the body, including:

 - Brain and Head Injuries: range in severity from mild concussions to traumatic brain injuries (TBI).
-Head injuries can be classified under two distinct categories:
+Head injuries can be classified into two distinct categories:

 - Closed head injuries: internal head injuries, most commonly manifested in the form of concussions, but can also include intracranial (brain) bleeding.
 These injuries are extremely dangerous, as they often occur without observable symptoms.